vatsal0601/portfolio-astra/src/pages/blog/react-hooks.md

+---
+title: "What is React Hooks?"
+excerpt: "What are react hooks, its types and how to use them"
+cover: "/images/cover/react-hooks.png"
+createdAt: "10th Jan 2023"
+keywords: "React Hooks"
+collection: "React"
+---

 ## What are React Hooks?

 Hooks were introduced in React 16.8 to take full advantage of certain React features before React 16.8 developers were required to write class components.
 With React Hooks, you can extract stateful logic from a component so it can be tested independently and reused.